nokia/krm-functions-catalog/documentation/content/en/function-catalog/apply-replacements/v0.1/_index.md

 tags: "mutator"
 weight: 4
 description: |
-   Use the [kustomize replacements] feature as a KRM function.
+   Use the kustomize replacements feature as a KRM function
 menu:
   main:
     parent: "Function Catalog"
 ---

-# apply-replacements

 {{< listversions >}}